The True Cost of a Government-Run Utility

 To fund the takeover, the City would likely need to take on substantial debt.
 This kind of borrowing could have long-term implications for taxpayers and city budgets and put both a city-run utility and other essential city services at risk.

-Would this impact my services?
+Would this impact my water service?

-Running water, gas, and electric services is complex and costly.
-Transitioning to a brand new, government-run utility introduces challenges that could affect the quality of service and the cost of these services for Superior residents for decades.
+Running water services is complex and costly.
+Transitioning to a brand new, government-run utility introduces challenges that could affect the quality of service and the cost of this service for Superior residents for decades.